MartinFeineis/Library/Linux/Bash.md

 `t(){for ((i=1; i<=100; i++ )) { (curl www.URL.com > /dev/null  ; echo $i );next} & ; t }`
 Only blows your system without putting real stress on a server, but might get you banned or blocked.

+## tmux
+Creating a new session `tmux new -s session-name`
+Leaving/detaching from a session press`<prefix> :` and type `detach`
+Listing existing sessions `tmux ls`
+Entering/attaching to an existing session `tmux attach -s session-name`